Francis Seow: Political career

 Seow stood for the 1988 general election as a candidate of the opposition Workers' Party team contesting in Eunos Group Representation Constituency against the ruling People's Action Party (PAP).
 However, his team managed to secure 49.11% of valid votes and lost marginally to the PAP.

-Just before the election, on 6 May 1988, Seow was detained without trial under the Internal Security Act for 72 days.
-He was accused of having received political campaign finance from the United States to promote democracy in Singapore.
+Just before the election, on 6 May 1988, Seow was detained without trial under the Internal Security Act (ISA) for 72 days.
+He was accused of having received political campaign finance from the United States to "promote democracy" in Singapore.
 According to his account, he was subjected to torture, including sleep deprivation and intensely cold air conditioning.
-Later, while awaiting trial for alleged tax evasion, he left for the United States for health treatment and disregarded numerous court summons to return to stand trial.
+Later, while awaiting trial for alleged tax evasion after the election, he left for the United States for health treatment and disregarded numerous court summons to return to stand trial.
 Subsequently, he was convicted in absentia.

-On 8 October 2011, Seow and Tang Fong Har publicly addressed a Singapore Democratic Party forum via teleconferencing.
+On 8 October 2011, Seow and Tang Fong Har publicly addressed a Singapore Democratic Party (SDP) forum via teleconferencing.
 The Singapore Police Force investigated the legality of the event on the following day.

 Personal life

 Seow married Rauni Marjatta Kivilaakso, who was Finnish, at the Swedish Protestant Church in London in 1953.
 They had two sons, Ashleigh and Andre, and two daughters, Ingrid Annalisa and Amara.
 Seow filed for and got a divorce in 1987, citing they had been living apart for four years.
 Kivilaakso died in 1988 after a long battle with cancer.

 While living in exile, Seow spoke at events organised by student societies in universities outside of Singapore.
 In a 1989 interview in London, Seow told The Sunday Times that he would return to Singapore to face tax evasion charges.

 On 16 October 2007, Amnesty International issued a public statement mentioning Seow as one of two prominent Singaporean lawyers who were penalised for exercising their right to express their opinions.
-Amnesty International also called him a "prisoner of conscience."
+The organisation also called him a "prisoner of conscience."

 Death

-Seow died in Boston on 21 January 2016 at the age of 87.
-Chee Soon Juan, the secretary-general of the Singapore Democratic Party, announced the news of Seow's death on his Facebook page.
+Seow never returned to Singapore and died in Boston on 21 January 2016 at the age of 87.
+Chee Soon Juan, secretary-general of the SDP, announced the news of Seow's death on his Facebook page.
 His death was also confirmed by his nephew Mark Looi.
 Seow was survived by two sons, and two daughters.